I’ve always made it a parenting goal to build confidence in my kids in everything we do.

 The more creative the better!
 Exposing them to a variety of ways they can use their creativity will help them find them find out what they are good at and what they love.

 Starting at a young age give your kids books, art supplies, instruments.
 They may not like to do all of those things, but just giving them the ability to be creative builds their confidence.

 Although there are several factors that may contribute to your child’s confidence, it really starts with parents.
 Confident kids are confident because their parents are supportive, encouraging, and positive.

-You have a lot of power when it comes to building up confidence in your kids!
+As a parent you have a lot of power when it comes to building up confidence in your kids.